 Think about your main goal.
 Think about the things that might help you achieve it – particularly the things that tend to get crowded out at the end of the day.
 Those are the things that you should try and shift to your morning routine.

 How Long Should Your Morning Routine Be

-Again, that’s up to you – if one of your goals is to eat more healthily, you could achieve that in five minutes by simply swapping a high-sugar breakfast cereal for some oats you soaked overnight and a handful of berries, ten if you also pack a salad for lunch!
+Again, that’s up to you – if one of your goals is to eat more healthily, you could achieve that in five minutes by simply swapping a high-sugar breakfast cereal for some oats you soaked overnight and a handful of berries (or a serving of savoury oats), ten if you also pack a salad for lunch!

 If you are aiming to exercise as part of your morning routine though, then you need to allocate more time.